whatwedo/craffft/README.md

 * Supports multiple bundles and mixing of ES6, TypeScript and ES5

 **Styles**
-* Processes Sass, Stylus and raw CSS
+* Processes Sass, Stylus, Less and raw CSS
 * Auto prefixing for different vendors
 * Supports multiple bundles and mixing of all three languages